Zardozz/FixedHeaderTableLayout/README.md

     <h2>Fixed Header Table Layout for Android</h2>
 </div>

-FixedHeaderTableLayout is a powerful Android library for displaying complex data structures and rendering tabular data composed of rows, columns and cells.
+FixedHeaderTableLayout is a powerful Android library for displaying complex data structures and rendering tabular data composed of rows, columns and cells with multi direction scrolling and zooming.

 This repository also contains a sample app that is designed to show you how to create your own FixedHeaderTableLayout in your application.